Vice Chancellor and President’s Scholarships

-The award is valued at $10,000 and supports recipients whose research project exemplifies the objectives of the Transformed PhD and who can demonstrate how they would use the scholarship to further these objectives.
+The award is valued at $10,000 and supports candidates whose research project exemplifies the objectives of the Transformed PhD and who can demonstrate how they would use the scholarship to further these objectives.
 These may include, but are not limited to:

 - overseas and domestic trips for the purpose of collecting data with an end user or industry partner,